Aaryan1203/CS3520/Assignments/hw3/README.md

 ### Best Scores
 - The top 10 best scores are saved in ./saves/save_best_10.game.
-- The scores are saved after the user quits from the game over screen
+- NOTE: The scores are only saved after the user quits from the game over screen

 ### Difficulty Levels
 - The ball starts at a default low speed and increases in speed with each level.
 - On level 3 (the hardest level) there will be two obstacles on the course

+### Quitting the game
+- You can press 'q' at any time to go to a quit screen.
+- From there you can either confirm to quit the game or go back